 5. Are you rich?

 I am not, although I know people who are.
 These barristers are typically either (a) commercial/chancery practitioners; (b) from old money or (c) rode the crest of a generous legal aid wave pre-1997.
-Legal aid rates have been cut by an estimated 40% since 1997, and further cuts of between 18 and 30% are proposed and likely to take effect in the next 12 months.
+Legal aid rates have been cut in real terms by an estimated 40% since 1997, and further cuts are likely.
 What is sometimes missed is that, being self-employed, barristers keep less than 50% of the fee for any case, once chambers expenses, staffing, VAT, travel and income tax is factored in.
 The median take-home income of a criminal barrister for 2012-2013 was around £27,000, so slightly more than a courier, but significantly less than a trainee manager on the Aldi graduate scheme.

 6. But didn’t the Ministry of Justice/ the Daily Mail tell us that the average income for a criminal barrister was £84,000?

 Yes.
 Yes they did.
-The reason for this discrepancy is that the Ministry of Justice is inherently dishonest.
-They, and then-Justice Secretary Chris Grayling in particular, have had their bottoms spanked by the ONS more times than Max Mosley did by people who definitely weren’t Nazis.
+The Ministry of Justice, and then-Justice Secretary Chris Grayling in particular, have had their bottoms spanked by the ONS more times than Max Mosley did by people who definitely weren’t Nazis.
 In January 2014, in response to threatened industrial action by the criminal bar, the Ministry of Justice rushed out figures for criminal barristers’ incomes from 2012-2013, and hit the airwaves proclaiming the “average income” of a criminal hack to be £84,000.
 Their methodology involved removing all the low paid barristers from their calculations as they were deemed “unrepresentative”, leaving in the highest earners, adding VAT (which is paid directly to the Treasury) and working out the overall mean (rather than the median).
 It’s a bit like working out survival rates at a hospital by discounting all the people who died as “unrepresentative”, adding in all the outpatients and declaring a resulting average 100% survival rate.
-Taking the median figure of £56,000, allowing a conservative 52% deduction for VAT, expenses and tax (my personal deduction is is 58%), leaves you with a take-home figure of £27,000.
+Taking the median gross figure of £56,000, allowing a conservative 52% deduction for VAT, expenses and tax (my personal deduction is is 58%), leaves you with a take-home figure of £27,000.